Methodology

 ## What the audience signal is, and is not

-`anc` v0.1.3+ classifies each scored tool as one of:
+`anc` classifies each scored tool as one of:

-warns would over-penalize otherwise-conformant tools.)
+otherwise-conformant tools.)

-- `null` with `audience_reason: "suppressed"` — when the active audit profile suppresses one or more of the four signal
+- `null` with `audience_reason: "suppressed"`: when the active audit profile suppresses one or more of the four signal

-checks, the classifier has insufficient input and refuses to label.
+audits, the classifier has insufficient input and refuses to label.
 The per-tool page surfaces the reason so a reader

 can see *why* the field is empty rather than guessing.